Reasonable Adjustments: Specific Learning Disability (SpLD)

 Australian Disability Clearinghouse on Education and Training, Identifying Student Requirements and Making Reasonable Adjustments.
 Accessed on July 20 2016 from adcet.edu.au/inclusive-teaching/working-with-students/making-reasonable-adjustments/

-Australian Disability Clearinghouse on Education and Training, , Learning Disabilities.
-Accessed on July 19 2016 from adcet.edu.au/inclusive-teaching/specific-disabilities/learning-disability/
+Australian Disability Clearinghouse on Education and Training, Specific Learning Disabilities.
+Accessed on June 10 2021 from https://www.adcet.edu.au/inclusive-teaching/specific-disabilities/specific-learning-disability

 Vicker, M.Z., (2010).
 Accommodating College Students with Learning Disabilities: ADD, ADHD and Dyslexia.
 Pope Center Series on Higher Education, The John William Pope Center for Higher Education Policy: Raliegh, North Carolina.
 Accessed on July 20 2012 from http://www.popecenter.org/acrobat/pope_articles/vickers_march_2010.pdf